autoplot/documentation/javadoc/org/das2/dasml/FormButton.md

-# org.das2.dasml.FormButtonThis class is provided to override the Java Beans properties of
+# org.das2.dasml.FormButton

- the JButton class.
+This class is provided to override the Java Beans properties of the JButton class.

-FormButton( String name, String label )
+# FormButton( String name, String label )

 ***